 The series takes you on a figure-of-eight to the south and west of the start point, with the northern loop being somewhat smaller than the southern.
 The first part was through some rather pleasant woods, and we found it quite easy going up here, despite the rather large number of dog-walking muggles.
 Sunday morning must be “taking the dog out” time in these parts.
 Most of the dogs seemed to be Labradors.

-We picked our way along quite smoothly from here, albeit not quite as fast as I might have liked, and we eventually found our way back to the car after about 5 hours, having found 47 caches.
-We grabbed three random others from the car on the way home to make it up to a nice half century.
+We picked our way along quite smoothly from here, albeit not quite as fast as I might have liked.
+Eventually, we found our way back to the car after about 5 hours, having found 47 caches.
+We grabbed three random others from the car on the way home to make it up to a nice half-century.

-The caches we found on the day were:
+The caches we found on the day up in Silverstone Woods were: